technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 # Zero code framework for Redux.

 A set of conventions and principles to make Redux more maintainable and less verbose.
-This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example
+This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example.
+It **will** appear as over engineered, because this structure is designed for large applications.

 ## Todo

-- Port repos page from real-world
 - Use state based router
+- Root currently isn't a page (mb we need relations or just containers)
 - Use reselect
 - Add propTypes
 - Make it work on codesandbox